 Block SMBv1 ports on network devices – UDP 137, 138 and TCP 139, 445.

 If you have enabled automatic updates in your Windows PC, you won’t have to worry about manually installing the security patches.
 You can enable the automatic updates simply by running the Windows Update Minitool.
 This tool works for all the versions of Windows.

 Ransomware, such as WannaCry, encrypts your files and then decrypts them after you pay.
 You should keep a backup of all of your important files so that you can recover them even if your system becomes a victim of ransomware attack.

 If you have installed a good antivirus software in your PC, it will usually detect and stop the ransomware before it begins to infect your system.

 If none of these options are available, shut down your computer.
 Propagation can be prevented by shutting down vulnerable systems.

 WannaCry was initially spread because employees/individuals clicked on something within a spam email message.
 The best defense for minimizing the risk is constant employee awareness and education regarding safe and unsafe computing practices.

-If you would like to discuss WannaCry or cyber security concerns in general, please feel free to contact Tom Skoog, Blue & Co.’s IT Risk and Advisory services leader at firstname.lastname@example.org.
+If you would like to discuss WannaCry or cyber security concerns in general, please feel free to contact Tom Skoog, Blue & Co.’s Cybersecurity and Data Management Practice Leader.